-It is a combination of a spicy chilli pasted mixture & layered yam leaves (madumbi).
-These leaves are wrapped into a roll (like a swiss roll) & thereafter steamed for 1-2 hours until cooked.
-The rolls are cut into finger thick slices and fried till crisp.
+It is a combination of a spicy chili pasted mixture & layered yam leaves (madumbi) or spinach leaves.
+These leaves are wrapped into a roll (like a swiss roll) & thereafter steamed for 45 minutes until cooked.
+The rolls are cut into finger thick slices & fried till crisp.
 The patha slices are traditionally served with puri, a white floured Indian flat bread that is deep fried.
 The combination of the two is fulled with mouth-watering flavour.

 It is flavorful yet fairly tedious to prepare.
 Most people settle for the frozen store bought ones, but I honestly think that anything that is freshly homemade is always the best.

 - ± 12 yam/spinach leaves

 - 1 ½ cups gram flour (chickpea/besan flour)

 - 1 tablespoon coriander (dhania) seeds